Jonathan Cape (London, UK)

 In 1940 Cape issued the Saint Giles Library which used sheets of unbound Travellers’ Library titles.
 Forty titles were issued in 1940, and none after.
 Much like with the redesigned dust jacket in 1934, repackaging the same titles as a new series was most likely an attempt to move unsold stock.

 In 1950, Cape revived the series with the New Travellers’ Library.
 In all, fourteen titles were issued, 8 new titles and 6 reprints from the original series.
-Reprints in the New Travellers’ Library are evident through 1955.
+A few reprints in the New Travellers’ Library appear through 1963.

 The jackets are redesigned with a stylized T and L which, while adds a clever dimensionality to the jackets, is less noticeable than the original series logo.
 The contrasting pastel colors are also a bit peculiar.
 The price has risen to 4s./6d.
 If the title is reissued from the original series, it maintains its serial number.
-In this case, Joyce’s Portrait of the Artist as a Young Man, number 155 in the original and new series.
+In this case, Joyce’s Portrait of the Artist as a Young Man, reissued in the New series in 1950, is number 155 in the original and new series.

 The prospectus for the new series is on the back of the jacket.
 The jacket describes how WW2 forced the entire series out of print.
 The goal was to reissue many of the old series titles and add new titles.
 This did not happen.
 10 titles indicated on the rear jacket flap were issued, along with four more.
 Hemingway’s A Farewell to Arms brought the series up to 224 volumes (although most were no longer in print).
-Number 225 may have been Iris Origo’s War in Val d’Orcia.
+Number 226, the last of the New Travellers’ Library, was Selected Stories by Ernest Hemingway, published in 1951.

 Bindings are now red cloth with silver stamping.
 A stylized TL is stamped on the spine and cover and is somewhat at design odds with the TL used on the jackets.